North Dakota 529 Plan And College Savings Options

 There are 30 colleges and universities in the State of North Dakota.

-For just tuition alone, the average undergraduate tuition for in-state residents is $7,049 for 2020.
-The cost of tuition in North Dakota has been rising at about 7% per year.
+For just tuition alone, the average undergraduate tuition for in-state residents is $6,452 for 2022.
+The cost of tuition in North Dakota has been flat the last several years.